waveform80/picamera/docs/fov.rst

     :width: 640px
     :align: center

-The input mode can be manually specified with the *sensor_mode* parameter in the :class:`PiCamera` constructor (using one of the values from the # column in the tables above).
-This defaults to 0 indicating that the mode should be selected automatically based on the requested :attr:`~PiCamera.resolution` and :attr:`~PiCamera.framerate`.
-The rules governing which input mode is selected are as follows:
+The sensor's mode can be forced with the *sensor_mode* parameter in the :class:`PiCamera` constructor (using one of the values from the # column in the tables above).
+This parameter defaults to 0 indicating that the mode should be selected automatically based on the requested :attr:`~PiCamera.resolution` and :attr:`~PiCamera.framerate`.
+The rules governing which sensor mode is selected are as follows:

-* The mode must be acceptable.
-Video modes can be used for video recording, or for image captures from the video port (i.e. when *use_video_port* is ``True`` in calls to the various capture methods).
+* The capture mode must be acceptable.
+All modes can be used for video recording, or for image captures from the video port (i.e. when *use_video_port* is ``True`` in calls to the various capture methods).
 Image captures when *use_video_port* is ``False`` must use an image mode (of which only two exist, both with the maximum resolution).

-* The closer the requested :attr:`~PiCamera.resolution` is to the mode's resolution the better, but downscaling from a higher input resolution is preferable to upscaling from a lower input resolution.
+* The closer the requested :attr:`~PiCamera.resolution` is to the mode's resolution the better, but downscaling from a higher sensor resolution to a lower output resolution is preferable to upscaling from a lower sensor resolution.

-* The requested :attr:`~PiCamera.framerate` should be within the range of the input mode.
+* The requested :attr:`~PiCamera.framerate` should be within the range of the sensor mode.

 * The closer the aspect ratio of the requested :attr:`~PiCamera.resolution` to the mode's resolution, the better.
-Attempts to set resolutions with aspect ratios other than 4:3 or 16:9 (which are the only ratios directly supported by the modes in the table above) will choose the mode which maximizes the resulting FoV.
+Attempts to set resolutions with aspect ratios other than 4:3 or 16:9 (which are the only ratios directly supported by the modes in the tables above) will choose the mode which maximizes the resulting `field of view`_ (FoV).

 A few examples are given below to clarify the operation of this heuristic (note these examples assume the V1 camera module):

 * If you set the :attr:`~PiCamera.resolution` to 1024x768 (a 4:3 aspect ratio),
   and :attr:`~PiCamera.framerate` to anything less than 42fps, the 1296x972
-  mode will be selected, and the camera will downscale the result to 1024x768.
+  mode (4) will be selected, and the GPU will downscale the result to 1024x768.

 * If you set the :attr:`~PiCamera.resolution` to 1280x720 (a 16:9 wide-screen
-  aspect ratio), and :attr:`~PiCamera.framerate` to anything less than 49fps, the 1296x730 mode will be selected and downscaled appropriately.
+  aspect ratio), and :attr:`~PiCamera.framerate` to anything less than 49fps, the 1296x730 mode (5) will be selected and downscaled appropriately.

 * Setting :attr:`~PiCamera.resolution` to 1920x1080 and
-  :attr:`~PiCamera.framerate` to 30fps exceeds the resolution of both the 1296x730 and 1296x972 modes (i.e. they would require upscaling), so the 1920x1080 mode is selected instead, although it has a reduced FoV.
+  :attr:`~PiCamera.framerate` to 30fps exceeds the resolution of both the 1296x730 and 1296x972 modes (i.e. they would require upscaling), so the 1920x1080 mode (1) is selected instead, despite it having a reduced FoV.

 * A :attr:`~PiCamera.resolution` of 800x600 and a :attr:`~PiCamera.framerate`
   of 60fps will select the 640x480 60fps mode, even though it requires